vb-santos/vb-santos/README.md

 <p align="left">
   Hello!
 I'm Victor Santos and you are on my <strong>academic GitHub</strong>.<br>
-  There are some of my works that I have done to my High School and my College.
+  There are some of my academic works, I hope that you enjoy it!
 </p>

 <p align="left">